It’s easier than ever to add merch to Spotify and promote it across the app, so fans can buy while they’re listening.

 Or Get Set Up

 New to selling merch or looking to start fresh?
 There are two ways to get started while keeping your upfront costs low.

 Next, you can integrate with Printful, a print on demand partner, to design and list new merch without needing inventory to start.
-First time customers can use the code SPOTIFY20 to get $20 off your first order.
-Terms and conditions apply.
-This offer is valid through December 31, 2022.

 Then Stock Up and Sell